Home

 Almost a century ago, the BC Minister of Lands spoke on the need for a new Forest Policy: "Without such a policy, the cutting of the present crop of timber would ruin and lay waste our timber lands.
 The young growth would be burned, inferior species would replace the Douglas fir; by the denudation of our watersheds soil erosion would take place on mountain slopes, irrigation would be endangered, the lumbering industry would gradually decline, and BC would sink into the stagnant insignificance that has overtaken other worked out forest regions.
 That dismal fate, however, should never overtake this Province, because we nowadays know how to avert it. . ."

 In his 1912 speech, the Lands Minister described in detail the "dismal fate" that would occur if the "necessary and essential measures" were not taken to prevent the ecological and economic collapse of BC's forest resources.
 He praised the Forest Act of 1905 which ensured the "public ownership of forests" and spoke of the "learned wisdom" from "countries such as Germany France and Austria [which] are spending millions to recover forest lands from private ownership. . .
 The universal experience of modern times, added to the experience of centuries, has been that forests are best kept in public ownership, the chief reason being that forestry, or, in other words, the perpetuation of the timber supply, requires an investment stretching over generations, and that sort of investment has hitherto been too long for private owners."
-Furthermore the Lands Minister decreed that: "timber must be manufactured within the province, not cut and shipped to a foreign country leaving in the province of its origin only the small profit coming from the sale of raw material" Forest Policy.
-Exposing the utter failure of the 1912 Forest Policy are countless BC Forest Service photos showing the triumphant slaughter of big trees.
+Furthermore the Lands Minister of BC decreed that: "timber must be manufactured within the province, not cut and shipped to a foreign country leaving in the province of its origin only the small profit coming from the sale of raw material" Forest Policy.
+Exposing the failure of the 1912 Forest Policy are countless BC Forest Service photos showing the slaughter of big trees.
 Cut ancient cedars were typically burned as waste (right).

 Cedar stump, Cowichan Valley, 1945.

-Photo: BC Forest Service
+Photo: British Columbia Forest Service

-Today virtually all large tracts of primaeval rainforest on the southern coastal areas of BC have been annihilated.
-The trashing of ancient forest biodiversity and watersheds has resulted in the collapse of the salmon fisheries.
+Heli Logging Hell Today virtually all large tracts of primaeval rainforest on the southern coastal areas of BC have been annihilated.
+The trashing of ancient forest biodiversity and watersheds has resulted in the collapse of salmon fisheries.
 Lumber and pulp and paper mills are going bankrupt, causing a massive job loss.
 Meanwhile the trees still being harvested at ever shorter rotations are exported as raw logs to Asia and the US.
 Corporations and government are making dirty deals to convert logged off both private and public forestlands into lucrative real estate developments.
-In relation to the ongoing Tree Farm Licence scandal, see the scathing 2008 report by the Governor General: Removing Private Land.
+A scathing report on the failure of the government to protect public interests, "The Removal of Private Land from Tree Farm Licences," was released in 2008 by the Auditor General of BC.
+Rare ancient tree stands not easily accessible by logging road are today "highgraded" by helicopters (right).
+This usually involves felling all of the timber in an area for a bed and then felling only targeted high value timber on top of the bed to break its fall.
+The bed timber is smashed and wasted.
+Only the best grade logs are removed by Skycrane helicopters and the rest of the timber is abandoned.

-Helicopter logging, 20 July 2008.
+Helicopter logging, Sproat Lake, 20 July 2008.

-The "Snap–and–Fly"
+"Snap–and–Fly"

 Vancouver Island's